-It is well known that Stephen King, like many of us, will carry a book of fiction wherever his travels will lead to appease the boredom that arises from life's mundane activities.
-And for those of us who have read On Writing and followed his accident with a certain Dodge Van will know, he has a penchant for taking long walks during the afternoons.
-What isn't a well-known detail and many might be curious about is that the grandmaster was reading The House by Bentley Little when the unfortunate piece of fate named Bryan Smith chose to intervene, nearly depriving us all from reaching Roland of Gilead's Dark Tower.
-The paperback was discovered lying meters away from King's broken body and apparently scuffed with blood ...
+It is well known Stephen King, like many of us, will carry a book of fiction while travelling to appease the boredom from life's mundane activities.
+And for those of us who have read On Writing and followed his accident with a Dodge Van will know, he has a penchant for taking long walks during the afternoon.
+What isn't a well-known detail (and a few might be curious about), is that King was reading The House when Bryan Smith intervened with his Dodge van, nearly depriving us all from reaching Roland of Gilead's Dark Tower.
+Apparently, the paperback was discovered lying meters away from King's broken body ...

-It's an interesting side-note, one that I was not aware of when I picked up my own copy of Bentley Little's The House.
-Published in 1999 (around the time of King's accident), The House suffers from the kind of 'big, dumb, plodding and obvious' disease a lot of writers seem to become infected with after they have had a few critically acclaimed and well-received novels.
-When Bentley is at the top of his game, he is well and truly master of all that he surveys; but when he misses: al la The Summoning and Dominion, he suddenly falls short not just a little (no pun intended), but a very long way indeed.
+It's an interesting side-note, one I was not aware of when I picked up my own copy of Bentley Little's The House.
+Published in 99 (around the time of King's accident), The House suffers from the kind of 'dumb, plodding, and obvious' virus writers occasionally bow to after a few critically acclaimed and well-received novels.
+When Bentley is at the top of his game, he is truly master of all he surveys; when he misses: al la The Summoning and Dominion, he abruptly falls short not just a little (pun intended), but a very long way indeed.

-Things pick up a little in the second part of the novel as the strangers converge on the House and meet up through different mediums.
-But try as he might, Little's Haunted House just isn't scary.
-With little dolls walking around the place trying to encourage mayhem and the little blonde girl turning up on occasion to lift up her dirty slip and tempt them with sex, one gets the feeling Little has no idea where to go with it and literally tacks on an ending as if his editor was just on the phone and screaming for him to get the damn thing finished.
+In the second part, things pick up as our strangers converge.
+But, try as he might, Little's haunted house isn't scary.
+With little dolls walking around attempting to encourage mayhem (and the blonde girl turning up on occasion to lift up her dirty slip and tempt them with sex), one gets the feeling Little has no idea where to go and tacks on an ending as if his editor was on the phone and haranguing for a swift conclusion.
 Ultimately, the conclusion is as unnecessary as the confusing prologue.

-The most frightening part reading this story came not in the form of its paragraphs and prose but rather a real life advent that mirrors the one above.
-During a long walk through woods that wind through my area I decided to heed King's advice and take a book with me.
-Of course, it was The House I picked up as I left, and about halfway through the journey tripped over a log and scraped my ankle which sent a spray of blood all over the binding of the book.
-It led me to think that somehow the book might be cursed . . . a plot-line that might make a better story than the one I was reading.
+The most frightening part reading this story came not in the form of its prose, but rather a real life event that mirrors the one above.
+During a long walk through woods winding through my area, I decided to heed King's advice and take a book.
+Of course, it was The House I picked up, and about halfway through the journey tripped over a log and scraped my ankle, the accident jettisoning blood over the binding.
+It led me to think that somehow the book might be cursed . . . a plot-line that would potentially make a better story than the one I was reading.